ultimate271/notes/gibson/neuromancer07.md

 “You got an ear for language, Case.
 Bet you’re part Armenian.
 That’s the eye Armitage has had on Riviera.
 Help me up.”

+### The duo meets Terzibashjian, who after banter tells them about their guy, performer for Yenishehir, and warns of silicon implants called "Subliminals"
 Terzibashjian proved to be a young man in a gray suit and gold-framed, mirrored glasses.
 His white shirt was open at the collar, revealing a mat of dark hair so dense that Case at first mistook it for some kind of t-shirt.
 He arrived